Product Description

 Frequently Asked Questions

-A: The YL 516971802 is an OEM press-on drive tire for Yale electric lift trucks, specifically the MPB Series pallet trucks.
-It provides drive wheel traction for electric-powered material handling equipment.
+A: The 516971802 is a press-on drive tire for Yale MPB Series electric pallet trucks.
+It provides drive wheel traction for electric-powered material handling equipment on warehouse floors and loading docks.

-A: The YL 516971802 has an outside diameter of 9 inches and a width of 5 inches.
-These dimensions are engineered to fit the drive wheel assembly on Yale MPB Series pallet trucks.
-Confirm these measurements match your equipment before ordering.
+A: This tire has an engineered fit for the drive wheel assembly on Yale MPB Series pallet trucks.
+Verify these measurements match your equipment before ordering.

 A: Press-on means the rubber tire is mechanically pressed onto a metal wheel core or hub.
-This is a standard manufacturing process for industrial lift truck tires and ensures the tire remains securely fixed to the wheel during operation.
+This manufacturing method ensures the tire remains securely fixed to the wheel during operation.

-A: The YL 516971802 features a cushion smooth tread pattern.
+A: This tire features a cushion smooth tread pattern.
 This design provides consistent traction on warehouse floors, reduces noise during operation, and is non-marking on clean floor surfaces.

-A: The YL 516971802 is engineered specifically for Yale MPB Series electric pallet trucks.
-It is not compatible with Crown, Toyota, Raymond, Hyster, Jungheinrich, or other lift truck brands.
+A: This tire is engineered specifically for Yale MPB Series electric pallet trucks.
+It is not compatible with Crown, Toyota, Raymond, Hyster, or other lift truck brands.
 Verify compatibility with your equipment before ordering.

-A: The industrial-grade rubber compound on the YL 516971802 delivers consistent traction on concrete warehouse floors, polished floors, wet surfaces, and cold storage environments.
+A: The industrial-grade rubber compound delivers consistent traction on concrete warehouse floors, polished floors, wet surfaces, and cold storage environments.
 Performance varies based on floor cleanliness and tire wear.